What’s with Ireland and Switzerland?

 Obviously, couples who are hungry for a unique adventure find the dramatic cliffs of Ireland with the waves of the Atlantic ocean splashing underneath as a perfect scene for their big day.
 The cliffs are some of the best points along the Wild Atlantic Way, which is a 2,500-km driving route that passes through nine Irish counties.
 With the help of our wedding planner in Ireland, you will surely find a perfect spot along the Wild Atlantic Way for an epic clifftop wedding.

 The Alpine sceneries in Switzerland are majestic, but they are relatively harder to reach than the Irish cliffs.
-Although some elopement spots near the Swiss Alps can only be reached via trains and cable cars and you’ll have to make prior arrangements, the absolute breathtaking scenery along the way makes up for it.
+Some elopement spots near the Swiss Alps can only be reached via trains and cable cars, and you’ll have to make prior arrangements, but the breathtaking scenery along the way makes up for all the challenges.
 Irish cliffs, on the other hand, can be reached via train, car, bus, or even a bicycle.
-The challenge would be people watching as you recite your vows because some cliffs in Ireland are frequently visited by tourists.
+The challenge would be people watching as you recite your vows because some Irish cliffs are tourist spots too.

 Swiss lakes and Irish cliffs are both desirable places for adventure weddings but here are some specific things to know about the two.

 Whether your wedding date is in summer or winter, lakeside elopement venues in Switzerland will offer an amazing backdrop for your wedding ceremony.
 Why?
 Because Swiss lakes are simply stunning all days of the year!